 IBN Announces Latest Episode of The Bell2Bell Podcast featuring Brian Haugli, CEO of SideChannel Inc.

 The Bell2Bell Podcast delivers informative updates and exclusive interviews with executives operating in fast-moving industries.
-Bell2Bell’s latest podcast features Brian Haugli, CEO of SideChannel Inc. (OTCQB: SDCH), a leading cybersecurity firm with a growing list of former enterprise level Chief Information Security Officers (CISO) delivering vCISO services to clients.
+Bell2Bell's latest podcast features Brian Haugli, CEO of SideChannel Inc. SDCH, a leading cybersecurity firm with a growing list of former enterprise level Chief Information Security Officers (CISO) delivering vCISO services to clients.

 Throughout the interview, Haugli discussed the company's business model and operating markets.